kf-ng/kf-ng/README.md

 # About me
-A wanderer of the physical and metaphysical world.
+A sole wanderer lost in this world